These are 15 cast-iron classical masterpieces. But they all had truly disastrous first nights

 7. Elgar Dream of Gerontius

 Inspired by Elgar’s interest in the new and complex music of Wagner, The Dream of Gerontius was technically and musically beyond the Birmingham Festival Choir.
 It didn’t help that its chorus master died suddenly during rehearsals and that his replacement wasn’t up to the job, or that the conductor, Hans Richter, was ill-prepared.
-The premiere was a disaster.
-Nor were Elgar’s problems over.
-The work’s Catholic sentiments offended the Protestant church, whose leaders demanded changes to the text before it could be performed in their cathedrals.
+The premiere was, duly, a disaster.

 Recommended recording of Elgar Dream of Gerontius: Richard Lewis (tenor), Janet Baker (mezzo-soprano), Kim Borg (bass); Sheffield Philharmonic Chorus, Ambrosian Singers, Hallé Orchestra & Choir/John Barbirolli

-8. Musorgsky A Night on Bare Mountain
+8. Mussorgsky A Night on Bare Mountain

-9. Strauss The Blue Danube
+9. Johann Strauss II The Blue Danube

-No other piece of music better illustrates the ‘flop to hit’ reversal than Johann Strauss II’s By the Beautiful Blue Danube.
-Here’s a waltz everybody knows, but the audience at its premiere did not entirely go with the flow.
 The work was intended to boost Viennese morale after Austria’s defeat at the hands of Prussia in the Seven Weeks’ War.
 And so it might have, had ‘humorous’ lyrics intended to make light of Austria’s problems not then been added.
 The first-night crowd hated them and the piece received just one encore making it, in Strauss’s terms, a disaster.

 Recommended recording: J Strauss II: The Blue Danube & Famous Viennese Waltzes Wiener Philharmoniker, Bavarian State Orchestra, Karl Böhm, Carlos Kleiber

-10. Stravinsky Rite of Spring
+10. Stravinsky The Rite of Spring

 As with The Blue Danube, The Rite of Spring’s legendary first-night upset may not have been entirely of the music’s making.
-According to Stravinsky ‘the storm broke’ only when the stage curtain opened to reveal the ‘group of knock-kneed and long-braided Lolitas jumping up and down’.
-He was referring to the dancers of Serge Diaghilev’s Ballet Russes, choreographed by Vaslav Nijinsky, and by ‘storm’, he meant catcalls, whistling and fistfights.
-The conductor, Pierre Monteux, recalled that, ‘Everything available was tossed in our direction’.
-Diaghilev’s verdict on the night: ‘Exactly what I wanted.’
+According to its composer Igor Stravinsky ‘the storm broke’ only when the stage curtain opened to reveal the ‘group of knock-kneed and long-braided Lolitas jumping up and down’.

-11. Tchaikovsky Swan Lake
+12. Tchaikovsky Swan Lake

-At its debut, Swan Lake waddled onto stage with all the grace of the proverbial ugly duckling.
-As with the Rite of Spring 40 years later, the music was ahead of its time and the dancers unused to such an inventive score.
 Word leaked out ahead of the premiere that they were struggling and so easier pieces were slipped in.
 Perhaps the press smelled a rat, because they were unimpressed.
 By the time the ballet dropped out of the repertoire, one third of Tchaikovsky’s score had been replaced.

 Recommended recording of Tchaikovsky Swan Lake: State Academic Symphony Orchestra of Russia ‘Evgeny Svetlanov’/Vladimir Jurowski (Pentatone)